 R.T.
 France – The Gospel of Mark (New International Greek Testament Commentary).
 Most commentators on commentaries reserve the top spot for France’s volume (Note that he has also written a top-five commentary on Matthew).
 While the NIGTC is more scholary than most other series, and requires at least some knowledge of Greek, D.A.
 Carson says it is still “remarkably accessible and includes a healthy mix of history, theology, social context, even warmth.”
 By way of context, I have rudimentary knowledge of Greek (one year of university-level) and find that I am able to make my way through these commentaries, though with some difficulty at times.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 James Edwards – The Gospel According to Mark (Pillar New Testament Commentary).
 The Pillar series, edited by D.A.
 Carson, is consistently excellent, always conservative, and more widely accessible than the NIGTC.
 Edwards’ volume on Mark receives a recommendation from every conservative expert I consulted.
 Keith Mathison says “Edwards’ commentary on Mark is another fine contribution.
 His emphasis on the theology of Mark is especially helpful.”
 According to the publisher, “This commentary aims primarily to interpret the Gosepl of Mark according to its theological intentions and purposes, especially as they relate to the life and ministry of Jesus and the call to faith and discipleship.”
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 William Lane – The Gospel According to Mark (The New International Commentary on the New Testament).
 Lane’s commentary is slightly older than the previous two and may be in some danger of being phased out as Eerdmans slowly replaces some of the older volumes in NICNT series.
 For that reason, it may be worth buying sooner rather than later.
 This is the one commentary on Mark that John Piper recommends.
 (Amazon)

 Alan Cole – Mark (The Tyndale New Testament Commentaries).
 This is the most concise of the commentaries listed here (though it is still 340 pages) and will necessarily be limited by its size.
 However, smaller, more readable commentaries do have their place and the experts agree that this one is an excellent addition to any library.
 This or Edwards’ volume would likely be the best choice for the non-pastor.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)